znuh/usb2serial-autovtg/README.md

 <a href="https://e2e.ti.com/blogs_/b/analogwire/posts/back-powering-why-are-the-lights-on-when-the-power-is-off">
 back powering</a>.

-The backflow current often exceeds the maximum ratings of the ICs involved.
+Backflow current often exceeds the maximum ratings of the ICs involved.
 This can permanently damage both the (expensive) target and the USB to Serial Adapter.
 Modern 1.8V devices are more prone to permanent damage through backflow current because their IOs are significantly less robust than old 5V IOs.<br>
 Suitable IO buffers (such as the <a href="https://assets.nexperia.com/documents/data-sheet/74LVC1G17.pdf">74LVC1G17</a>)